c4s4/neon/doc/tasks.md

 - <: send given text to standard input of the process (string, optional).
 - :: print command on terminal before running it (boolean, optional).
 - env: environment variables to set running command (map of strings, optional).
+- cafe: prevent the system from going to sleep while the command is running (boolean, optional).
+Only supported on Linux (systemd-inhibit) and MacOS (caffeinate).

 Examples: